baharsateli/tdb-exporter/README.md

 For example, if your TDB triple-store is in `/Users/bahar/tdb` and you would like to export it into Turtle format, you should use the command below:

 `java -jar tdb-exporter.jar TTL /Users/bahar/tdb`

+## License

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the [GNU Affero General Public License](LICENSE) for more details.